ironfox-oss/IronFox/docs/Network-Connections.md

 **How often the connection occurs**: When/if you grant a website permission to access your location **and** if your system's geolocation provider is unavailable.

-**Control**: You can simply choose not to grant websites permission to access your location, **or** you can disable the network geolocation provider entirely by setting `geo.provider.network.url` to ` ` in your [`about:config`](about:config); though doing so may cause issues with geolocation if your system's geolocation provider is unavailable.
+**Control**: You can simply choose not to grant websites permission to access your location, **or** you can disable the network geolocation provider entirely by setting `geo.provider.network.url` to ` ` at [`about:config`](about:config); though doing so may cause issues with geolocation if your system's geolocation provider is unavailable.

-You can also change the network geolocation provider if desired by setting the value of `geo.provider.network.url` to your preferred URL in the [`about:config`](about:config).
+Alternatively, you can change the network geolocation provider if desired by setting the value of `geo.provider.network.url` to your preferred URL at [`about:config`](about:config).